← Back to all posts

 Why 'Maybe' Is the Most Honest RSVP (And How to Handle It)

-I used to hate it.
-I viewed it as a cop-out.
-A polite way of saying "I am waiting for a better offer."
-Or worse, a "soft No" from someone too cowardly to just decline.
+There is one button on an invitation that makes most hosts wince, and it's the Maybe.
+For years I hated it.
+I read it as a cop-out, a polite way of saying "I am waiting for a better offer," or a soft no from someone too sheepish to just decline.

 The open door of Maybe